cosmologicon/glprog/lessons/README.md

 better for you.

 * These lessons assume you don't know OpenGL.
 If you already know OpenGL, you can probably learn WebGL faster from a general WebGL tutorial.
+(TODO: add recommendation here.)
 * Similarly, if you plan to learn other kinds of OpenGL besides WebGL some day, it might be easier to learn OpenGL first.
 There are many resources for learning OpenGL.
 Try to find a modern one, as older ones (such as NeHe) used very different techniques.
 * These lessons assume you want to get down to the fundamentals.
 If you're okay with using a high-level library to abstract away the details of WebGL, there are good options you should use instead, such as [Three.js](http://threejs.org/).
-Unity will also export to WebGL without you needing to write it yourself.
+Unity will also export to WebGL without you needing to write it yourself (TODO: check that this is true).
 * If you're from the future, there's probably something better.
 These lessons cover WebGL 1.0, which is widely supported as of October 2015, and which nothing has replaced.
 If you're from 2017 or later, I expect WebGL 2.0 or something else to be widely supported, so you should go learn that.